sowe-tech/SmartAssistantRN/README.md

-# SmartAssistantRN
+# React Native Smart Assistant

-SmartAssistantRN is a React Native library that integrates an OpenAI-powered chatbot assistant into your application.
+`SmartAssistantRN` is a React Native library that integrates an OpenAI-powered chatbot assistant into your application.
 It enhances app usability by providing features such as navigation guidance, user attribute access, and dynamic button generation.

 ## Features